morganmercredi/diffusion-mri/README.md

 ## Image Registration

 This folder has a program to register diffusion MRI images acquired on a Bruker scanner.
-Running *manreg* opens the program.
+Running *manreg* opens a GUI.
 When the file explorer pops up, navigate to a scan folder and select it.
 This will be the reference scan.
-The reference and target information is shown in the *Load Images* box in the upper left.
+The first image for each slice will be the reference images.
+Reference and target scan information is shown in the **Load Images** box in the upper left.
 The program should automatically detect the number of images and slices per scan.
-If necessary, change the number of slices and images per scan in the *Register Series* box (*# of Slices* or *# of Images*).
+If necessary, change the number of slices and images per scan in the **Register Series** box (**# of Slices** or **# of Images**).

 There a few ways to register images.

 The slow way:
-1. The *Load Images* button on the left side, in the *Register Series* box, will load the first image in the scan and display it in the *Reference/Target Images* box.
-Choosing *Reference* or *Target* switches between the reference and target image.
+1. The **Load Images** button on the left side, in the **Register Series** box, will load the reference and target images and display them in the **Reference/Target Images** box.
+Choosing **Reference** or **Target** switches between the reference and target image.
-2. The *Correlation* button will register the target image to the reference image.
+2. The **Correlation** button will register the target image to the reference image.
-3. The *Save Image* button will save the registered image.
-Note that the target file *Image #* in the *Load Images* box has automatically incremented to the next image in the scan, which is the 2nd b-value for slice 1.
+3. The **Save Image** button will save the registered image in a .mat file displayed just above **Experiment Name**.
+The file format is *exp_[scan #]_sl_[slice #]_[image #].mat*.
+Once it's saved, the target **Image #** in the **Load Images** box will automatically increment to the next image in the scan.
 4. Repeat the steps 1-3 until all images in the target scan have been registered to the reference images.
-The AUTO button does steps 1-3 automatically.
+The **AUTO** button does steps 1-3 automatically.

 The fast way:
-Clicking AUTO ALL will automatically register all images in the scan to the reference image.

-*More information to come...*
+Clicking **AUTO ALL** will automatically register all images in the scan to the reference images.
+When it finishes, the target scan in **Load Images** will increment automatically.
+If you want to choose a new target scan instead, you can change the target file path in the **Load Images** box (suppose you need to skip over a scan).
+Remember to update the **Experiment Name** and the new file name just above it (for example, to *exp_[new scan #]* and *exp_[new scan #]_sl_[slice #]_[image #].mat*).
+As long as you don't change the target scan manually, the registered file names will update automatically.
+Clicking **AUTO ALL** again will automatically register all images in the new target scan to the reference images in the original scan.
+Repeat this process until all target scans are registered.

 ## Monte Carlo Simulation Analysis

 This folder has functions for analyzing Monte Carlo simulation data.

+There are a few types of analyses.
+1. Fit the simulation data to a microstructure model.
+2. Add noise to the raw simulation data and fit to the model.
+3. Do step 2 many times, fitting hundreds of different instances of noisy data to the model and saving all results.
+4. Add simulated noise to the simulation data once and do bootstrap analysis.

 *More details to come...*